 The most important step to decluttering is to actually get rid of the items you no longer need.
 Don’t let these items sit in your house.
 They will inevitably make it back into your decluttered area.
 Make sure to take them to the donation center or sell them within a few days.
 This will ensure they leave your house once and for all.

 Now that those items have been removed, it is time to put everything else back.

 As you can see, my son hangs his coat on the railing.
-This makes it easier for him to reach, but ultimately makes the space look messy.
+This makes it easier for him to reach but ultimately makes this space look messy.
 I am hoping that in the future he will start properly hanging his coat.
-We also have a small plastic bin strapped to the railing so he can easily grab hats, mitts and sunglasses.
+We also have a small plastic bin strapped to the railing so he can easily grab hats, mitts, and sunglasses.
 Otherwise, we would need to grab them each time he goes outside.

 Enjoy your clutter free space!
 The next project to tackle will be to properly organize this area.